-The extent to which COVID-19 ultimately impacts the Company's business, results of operations or financial condition will depend on future developments, which, despite progress in vaccination efforts, remain highly uncertain and cannot be predicted with confidence, such as the duration of the COVID-19 pandemic, new strains of the virus, including any future variants that may emerge, which may impact rates of infection and vaccination efforts, developments or perceptions regarding the safety of vaccines, new information that may emerge concerning the severity of COVID-19, and any additional preventative and protective actions taken to contain the pandemic or treat its impact, among others.
-The Company does not yet know the full extent of potential delays or impacts on the Company's business, clinical trials, research programs, healthcare systems or the global economy and cannot presently predict the scope and severity of any potential business shutdowns or disruptions but if the Company or any of the third parties with whom it engages were to experience prolonged business shutdowns or other disruptions, the Company's ability to conduct its business in the manner and on the timelines presently planned could be materially and negatively affected, which could have a material adverse impact on the Company's business, results of operations and financial condition.
+The extent to which COVID-19 ultimately impacts the Company's business, results of operations or financial condition will depend on future developments, which, despite progress in vaccination efforts, remain highly uncertain and cannot be predicted with confidence, such as the duration of the ongoing COVID-19 pandemic, new strains of the virus, including any future variants or subvariants that may emerge, which may impact rates of infection and vaccination efforts, developments or perceptions regarding the safety of vaccines, new information that may emerge concerning the severity of COVID-19, and any additional preventative and protective actions taken to contain the pandemic or treat its impact, among others.
+The Company does not yet know the full extent of potential delays or impacts on the Company's business, clinical trials, research programs, healthcare systems or the global economy and cannot presently predict the scope and severity of any potential business shutdowns or disruptions but if the Company's ability to conduct its business in the manner and on the timelines presently planned could be materially and negatively affected, which could have a material adverse impact on the Company's business, results of operations and financial condition.
 The estimates of the impact on the Company's business may change based on new information that may emerge concerning COVID-19 and the actions to contain it or treat its impact and the economic impact on local, regional, national and international markets.